Marc Nieson

 Marc Nieson (born in Brooklyn, New York) is an American screenwriter and professor.
+His writings span fiction, creative nonfiction, and screenwriting.
+He has been awarded the Literal Latte Fiction Award and a Raymond Carver Short Story Award.

-Currently he teaches in Master of Fine Arts in Creative Writing Program at Chatham University in Pittsburgh, Pennsylvania.
+He teaches on the Master of Fine Arts in Creative Writing Program at Chatham University in Pittsburgh, Pennsylvania.

-He studied at New York University (B.F.A.) and Iowa Writers' Workshop (M.F.A.
+He studied at New York University (B.F.A.) and Iowa Writers' Workshop (M.F.A.)